genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-trading-app.md

 Check and adjust the fields and tables

-The fields and tables can be adjusted to suit your new app.
-For example, we can remove INSTRUMENT_ID and COUNTERPARTY_ID LATER ON when we add them to intellij, as our intellij project will be importing them from ref_data_app.
-Additionally we can tweak TRADE_ID to be a STRING and use a “sequence” definition to generate the fields
+The fields and tables can be adjusted to suit your new application.
+For example, we can remove INSTRUMENT_ID and COUNTERPARTY_ID LATER ON when we add them to intellij, as our intellij project will be importing them from the ref_data_app.
+Additionally we can tweak TRADE_ID to be a STRING and use a `sequence` definition to generate the fields

 ## 2. Run genesisInstall

-The next step is to run **genesisInstall**, which will run checks and highlight any issues.
+The next step is to run `genesisInstall`, which will run checks and highlight any issues.

 ### Example of a fail (duplicated fields)

 Let’s be practical here.
-Without changing the application, run **genesisInstall**.
+Without changing the application, run `genesisInstall`.

-This will fail because we have duplicate fields with the different field types.
+This will fail because we have duplicate field names with the different field types.

 ![](/img/fail-duplicate-fields-and-tables.png)